OM4OV: Leveraging Ontology Matching for Ontology Versioning: Task Formulation

 The \textit{add} and \textit{delete} entities are actually non-matched entities between different ontology versions.
-The \textit{add} entities are the non-matched terms in $O'$, which have no matches in $O$.
-Similarly, we can interpret the \textit{delete} entities as non-matched entities in $O$.
+The \textit{add} entities are the entities in $O'$ that have no matches in $O$.
+Similarly, we can interpret the \textit{delete} entities as entities in $O$ that have no matches in $O'$. \begin{definition} $A_{add} (A\oplus)$ and $A_{delete} (A\ominus)$ are defined as: